MerginMaps/docs/src/manage/project-details.md

    ![Mergin Maps project history web](./dashboard-projects-history.jpg "Mergin Maps project history")

-3. Click on a version to see the more details about what was changed.
+3. Click on a version to see more details about what was changed.

    You can inspect the list of **added**, **edited** and **removed** files.